-An employee who suffers adverse employment action may be entitled to reinstatement, double back pay with interest, and their costs, expert fees and reasonable attorneys’ fees.
+An employee who suffers adverse employment action may be entitled to reinstatement, double back pay with interest, and their costs, expert fees, and reasonable attorneys’ fees.
 Id. at (h)(1)(C).
 No provision is made for the employer’s attorneys’ fees in case an action is dismissed.
 These Dodd-Frank provisions do not supersede any other rights held by the employee pursuant to Federal or State law, or by collective bargaining agreement.Id. at (h)(3).B.
 SOX

+The Sarbanes Oxley Act(SOX) is a federal law enacted in 2002 as a response to various accounting misconduct.
+The legislation provides extensive guidelines for how public corporations ought to follow legal protocol.
 Section 806 of SOX, 18 U.S.C.
-1515A, provides whistleblower protection to employees who report up or out regarding accounting violations. § 1514A is limited to companies with publicly registered securities or who are required to file pursuant to Section 15(d) of the Securities Exchange Act of 1934 or are “nationally recognized statistical rating organizations.”
+1515A provides whistleblower protection to employees who report up or out regarding accounting violations. § 1514A speaks to any lawsuits that can be pursued to protect against retaliation in cases of such fraud.
+That section is limited to companies with publicly registered securities or who are required to file pursuant to Section 15(d) of the Securities Exchange Act of 1934 or are “nationally recognized statistical rating organizations.”
 See § 1514A(a).
 These companies cannot cause adverse employment action upon an employee who acts lawfully to provide information about which the employee “reasonably believes” constitutes a violation of sections 1341, 1343, 1344, or 1348 (18 USCS § 1341, 1343, 1344, or 1348), the SEC rules or regulations or any provision of federal law relating to fraud against shareholders.
 See § 1514A(a)(1).

 An employee who believes they have suffered adverse employment action in violation of SOX’s whistleblower protection must first file with the Secretary of Labor within 180 days after the adverse employment action.
 See§ 1514A(b)(1)(A), (2)(D).
 The Secretary of Labor has 180 days to issue a decision.
-Id. at § 1514A(b)(1)(B).
+Id.
+See at § 1514A(b)(1)(B).
 If no decision is forthcoming within that time, the employee may file the complaint in Federal District Court.
-Id.
+Id

-Under SOX, the employee may recover “make whole” relief, including compensatory damages, reinstatement, back pay with interest and compensation for costs, expert fees and reasonable attorneys’ fees.
+Under SOX, the employee may recover “make whole” relief, including compensatory damages, reinstatement, back pay with interest and compensation for costs, expert fees, and reasonable attorneys’ fees.
 Id. at (c).
 No provision is made for the employer’s attorneys’ fees in case an action is dismissed.
 Importantly, SOX’s whistleblower protections do not supersede any other statutory rights or collective bargaining agreement held by the employee.
 Id. at § 1514A(d).